Patent Pending Products Selling DangersPatent Law ResourcesPatent Pending

 One of the hardest things about trying to sell a new product is finding a store willing to give your item shelf space.
 The patent pending title can help you negotiate deals with stores and also build credibility.

-Big companies do test marketing where your product is only available in a limited amount of stores.
+Big companies do test marketing where your product is only available in a limited number of stores.
 If possible, you should be past the prototype stage when looking for a place to sell your patent pending products to have greater success.
 Professional packaging can also go a long way in ensuring the success of your patent pending product.

 - Setup distribution for your patent pending product.